 SlideShare is free and lets you upload and share files (PowerPoint, Excel, Word or pdfs) via the web.
 It is also a social network, which allows you to follow other users, comment on uploaded content and share across other social networks.
 (LinkedIn used to own it which may have given SlideShare some advantages.)

 No matter who owns SlideShare, the main benefit is that it makes your files public, shareable and searchable on the Internet.

 The other benefit of sharing presentations, testimonials or research is that you begin to build credibility.

 What To Kind Of Presentation Can You Create?

 Think about the emails you’ve received from customers, colleagues or managers that offer praise or recognition?
 Currently, you are the only one who has seen these words of praise.
 It is up to you to make the positive feedback public.
 Remember, this is your reputation.

 You could compile the testimonials in a PowerPoint presentation or if you prefer, Prezi or Keynote.
 If you don’t have permission to use the testimonial, you can leave off the last name or identifying information.
 Add visual elements to your testimonials like logos or pictures.

-Once you’re satisfied with the results, create a free Slideshare account and upload your presentation.
+Once you’re satisfied with the results, share your testimonial presentation.

-Be sure to title your uploaded document with your name, completely fill out the description section and tag the file with appropriate terms someone searching for your qualifications would use.
+Be sure to title your document with your name, job title and “testimonials”.
+Use keywords or terms someone searching for your qualifications would use.
 (This helps you show up in search results.)

 Testimonials are just one idea.
-You can upload an infographic resume, flow chart, text resume, report or any other document you feel is worthy of public recognition.
+Why not create an infographic resume, flow chart, report or any other sample of work you feel is worthy of public recognition.